kanaria69/Mainecoco/README.md

-## A steak pun is a rare medium well done.
+## What was a more important invention than the first telephone?
+The second one.